Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Results

-Interestingly, when the input-output correlation coefficient ``Corr($X_i$, $Y$)'' of a cluster center is increased, both the naive and clustered FA values associated with that sensor scale almost linearly with the correlation coefficient, as illustrated in Figure~\ref{fig:attr_demo}.
-However, after the removal of the correlated sensor, Sensor 1, the CAAF score or ``Clustered FA'' increases at a steeper rate, indicating a shift in relative importance among the remaining sensors.
-Namely, the difference between ``Naive FA'' and ``Clustered FA'' increases as ``Corr($X_i$, $Y$)'' increases, demonstrating that grouping correlated candidates and evaluating only the cluster centers amplifies the distinction between influential and redundant sensors.
+As the input-output correlation coefficient ``Corr($\boldsymbol{d}_i$, $\boldsymbol{q}$)'' of a cluster center increases, with other sensors decreasing to maintain total information, both the Naive and Clustered FA for that sensor scale near-linearly with the correlation (Fig.~\ref{fig:attr_demo}).
+However, the ``Clustered FA'' score exhibits a steeper gradient, indicating a shift in relative importance among the remaining sensors when the correlated sensor is removed.
+Namely, the difference between ``Naive FA'' and ``Clustered FA'' increases as ``Corr($\boldsymbol{d}_i$, $\boldsymbol{q}$)'' increases, demonstrating that grouping correlated candidates and evaluating only the cluster centers amplifies the distinction between influential and redundant sensors.
 This effect arises because when naive FA is applied, duplicated information among correlated features dilutes the apparent importance of the uncorrelated ones.
 Consequently, incorporating clustering widens the FA gap between critical and non-critical candidates, enhancing the discriminative power of the selection process.

 This behavior underscores a key advantage of CAAF.
 By condensing correlated sensors into representative cluster centers, the framework magnifies the relative importance of truly informative features, making optimal sensor selection more robust and reliable.